2016 Artists in Residence

-Live from Fort Lauderdale Florida, it’s JCC Maccabi ArtsFest!
+Live from Stamford, Connecticut it’s JCC Maccabi ArtsFest!
 In the Acting/Improv specialty, professional artists work with you to form an ensemble that will explore theatrical performance technique, process, and staging at the professional level.
 You will learn various traditions of improvisation and theater from slapstick comedy to monologue and scene work.
-You will be challenged to master your improvisational and acting pieces to perform for your peers from JCC Maccabi at the Final ArtsFest Showcase—the grand finale of JCC Maccabi.
+You will be challenged to master your improvisational and acting pieces and to perform for your peers at the Final ArtsFest Showcase.

 Lisa earned a bachelor’s degree in drama from the Professional Actor Training School at Syracuse University.
 She has taught acting and improv to students of all ages for Farmington Hills Schools, The Second City/Detroit, Michigan Actors Studio, Water Works Theatre Company, Michigan Youth Theatre, and Oakland Community College’s Theatre Program.
 Favorite roles include Zillah in A Bright Room Called Day (The Ringwald), Jessie in ‘Night Mother (Breathe Art Theatre Project), and Tina in Tony n’ Tina’s Wedding (Detroit Actor’s Guild).

 Working alongside the Artist in Residence, you will explore dance technique, enhancement, and stretch your skills as a dancer.
-At ArtsFest you will be on your feet with a professional choreographer as you expand your movement vocabulary, learn new pieces, grow your dramatic, and technical range, and perfect a piece that showcases your talent as a dancer and challenges you to learn something new.
-As the culmination of your work, you will perform a piece for the other specialty groups and your peers from JCC Maccabi Games and ArtsFest at the Final ArtsFest Showcase—the grand finale of JCC Maccabi.
+At ArtsFest you will be on your feet with a professional choreographer as you expand your movement vocabulary, learn new pieces, grow your dramatic and technical range, and perfect pieces that showcase your talent as a dancer and challenge you to learn something new.
+You will perform these pieces at the Final ArtsFest Showcase.

 Learning from professionals with Broadway experience, you will be challenged to master a variety of the best musical theater pieces ever created.
 Working with the Musical Theater Artist in Residence you will build an ensemble over the course of the week, developing your stage vocal technique, dance, and movement skills as well as song interpretation.
-These choreographed musical numbers will then be performed for your peers from both ArtsFest and the JCC Maccabi Games at the Final ArtsFest Showcase—the grand finale of JCC Maccabi.
+These choreographed musical numbers will then be performed at the Final ArtsFest Showcase.

-Back and better than ever for his second year as a JCC Maccabi ArtsFest Musical Theater Artist in Residence is Eric Gutman.
-Eric lives in Huntington Woods, Michigan with his wife and two daughters.
+Eric currently lives in Huntington Woods, Michigan with his wife and two daughters.
 He is a regular at such theatres as Tipping Point Theatre in Northville, Meadowbrook Theatre in Rochester and the Gem/Century Theatres in Detroit—where he has performed in countless shows including the Michigan premier of the Pulitzer Prize winning musical, Next to Normal.

 Before his move back home, his claim to fame was performing for almost three years in the Tony and Grammy Award-winning sensation Jersey Boys.
-In his run with this extraordinary show, Eric performed over 1,000 shows in six different roles (including three of the Four Seasons) as well as one of the few actors to play live instruments on stage.
-Eric has also been a company member for over ten years with the Off-Broadway and touring companies of Forbidden Broadway and Forbidden Hollywood where he has played in over 100 different theatres across the Country as well as a featured performer with the Minneapolis Symphony Orchestra and the Edmonton Symphony Orchestra.
+In his run with this extraordinary show, Eric performed over 1,000 shows in six different roles (including three of the Four Seasons) and was one of the few actors to play live instruments on stage.
+Eric has also been a company member for over ten years with the Off-Broadway and touring companies of Forbidden Broadway and Forbidden Hollywood where he has played in over 100 different theatres across the country as well as a featured performer with the Minneapolis Symphony Orchestra and the Edmonton Symphony Orchestra.

-Eric holds a bachelor’s degree in Music Theatre Performance from Western Michigan University.
-He has been a proud member of Actor’s Equity Association since 1999 and The American Federation of Musicians.
+Eric holds a BFA in Music Theatre Performance from Western Michigan University.
+He is a proud member of Actor’s Equity Association since 1999 and The American Federation of Musicians.

 Discover what really makes a band rock!
 Under the guidance of a professional musician you will experience the art of songwriting, performance techniques, and the changing world of music.
-Working with your Artist in Residence, you will form a band and learn what it takes to make a band successful.
-Finish off your week by performing live at the Final ArtsFest Showcase for your peers from JCC Maccabi Games and ArtsFest—the grand finale of JCC Maccabi.
+Working with your Artist in Residence, you will form a band and learn what it takes to make it successful.
+Finish off your week by rocking out and performing live at the Final ArtsFest Showcase.

 Joining us for his ninth summer is Artist in Residence Josh Nelson.
 Josh is a gifted multi-instrumentalist and songwriter whose work is celebrated and integrated into the repertoire of congregations, camps, and communities around the world.
 Whether appearing solo or with an elite ensemble of world-class musicians, Josh’s presence and performance style is high-energy and captivating.
 His music builds community, lifting up congregations and concert audiences alike through experiences that are at once energizing and deeply moving.
 Classically trained and equally versed in rock, jazz and world music, Josh combines his broad range of influences into a breathtaking musical style that is accessible to audiences of all ages and backgrounds.
 Josh previously served as director of jazz programs and an adjunct professor at Boston University.
 He performs professionally on as many as 13 different instruments (though not at the same time) he is most widely considered an extraordinary guitarist, pianist, and vocalist.